gerohuels/drone-field-analysis/README.md

 6. Click any thumbnail to view the full image with its GPS coordinates.
 The subtitle's raw GPS information is displayed automatically when available.
 7. When scanning finishes, press **Show on Map** to open a browser displaying all detections.
 Enable *Show Flight Path* to visualize the drone's route.
+8. Press **Export Map** to save the generated map as an HTML file.
-8. Press **Clear Output** to delete all extracted frames and results once you no longer need them.
+9. Press **Clear Output** to delete all extracted frames and results once you no longer need them.

 ## Button Guide